danask/mapyto/README.md

 ```

 ### API usage
-For more informations about the API, go see the full documentation in the API folder.
+For more information about the API, go see the (light) documentation in the API folder.

 ## Contributing